15 DIY Home Improvement Projects That Won’t Break the Bank

 One of the easiest and most affordable ways to give your home a fresh new look is by painting a room or furniture.

-A fresh coat of paint can completely transform any space, adding personality and style.
-Whether you want to create a serene atmosphere with calming pastels or add a pop of color with bold shades, paint allows you to express your creativity.
-Plus, it’s a project that can quickly be done on a weekend, making it ideal for those who want instant gratification or an activity to do with family.
+Plus, it’s a project that can be done quickly over a weekend, making it perfect for those who want instant gratification or an activity to do with family.

 2. Install a Programmable Thermostat

-A post published on Forbes stated that the average cost of professionals installing a programmable thermostat ranges from $170 to $190.
+The average cost of professionals installing a programmable thermostat ranges from $170 to $190.
 You can, therefore, save this much by installing it yourself.

 3. Create Custom Shelving